kc1awv/go-m17-relay/README.md

 Packets sent or received by Peers to or from a Relay for creating, maintaining, and tearing down connections to each other.

 ### Data Packet
 Packets sent by Clients to a Relay for distribution to other Peers.
-Data packets may contain M17 voice stream or packet data.
+Data packets may contain M17 voice stream or (in the future) packet data.

 ## Project Structure
 ```